 Both cars are 10+ years old and may be valued around $10k total.

 The home equity is not included because I cannot readily liquidate it for cash.

-Furthermore, I have to live somewhere so this provides a buffer for when it’s time to sell and use the equity for either a down payment on a new home.
+I’m using it as a buffer for when it’s time to sell and use the equity for a down payment on a new home.

-Long story short, I like to keep my home separate in the calculations because it makes it much clearer for me on what I actually have to work with in terms of retirement assets.
+I like to keep my home separate in the calculations because it makes it much clearer for me on what I actually have to work with in terms of retirement assets.
 This is a personal preference.

-Lastly, my mortgage balance is my only recurring liability, so other than credit card balances that get paid in full each month, I don’t have any other debt to consider in this net worth calculation.
+My mortgage balance is my only recurring liability, so other than credit card balances that get paid in full each month, I don’t have any other debt to consider in this net worth calculation.

 Timeline On Hitting The Next 100k